noeca1021/A300/Instructions/AZ-300T02_Lab_Mod01_Implementing Azure to Azure migration.md

    > **Note**: Do not wait for the deployment to complete but instead proceed to the next task.

-   > **Note**: If you are getting azuredeploy06.json not found, use -TemplateFile $HOME/azuredeploy06.json and -TemplateParameterFile $HOME/azuredeploy06.parameters.json

 #### Task 2: Implement an Azure Site Recovery vault